plural-activism/plural-pride-walk/slides.md

 <!--
 Not all plural systems are disordered.
 So we have to introduce another concept to bind things together.

 Keen eyes might have spotted that I called plurality part of the neuro-diversity movement in the flyer.
-Before ya can critize me for that, we have to establish what neuro-diversity even means.
+Before ya& can critize me for that, we have to establish what neuro-diversity even means.

 Which is actually somewhat difficult.
 We know the term was coined in 1997 by Blume who wrote about online spices.
 Later Judy Springer picked it up, mainly for the autism community which is still the main user.
 Then in 2014 Nick Walter tried to properly define it, though its still pretty vague and contested.

 For our case, we can define neuro-diverse as the fact that there is no normal brain, each of them is unique.
 Then, neuro-divergency are types of brains that got stamped by soceity as clinical ill.
 The Neurodiversity movement tries to break open those solid categories an argues that not all deviance from "normal behaviour" is clinical or bad.

-Did ya noticed that?
+Did ya& noticed that?
 -->

 ---